 Eventually, I left Microsoft to join a small professional IT services firm as a consultant.
 Here, I could “try out” a variety of different consulting firm jobs at different levels of responsibility and impact, and figure out what worked for me.
 For a while, I managed the project management office, resourcing and recruiting function; then, I developed go-to-market approaches and implementation frameworks; then I worked as a business analyst and strategy consultant focusing on enterprise software for document management, collaboration and web publishing.

 In 2013, I started my own consulting firm, Carsten Knoch Consulting, providing boutique freelance consulting in a variety of focus areas.
-While I still “do” technology consulting, I am evolving my career in a more general management/strategy consulting direction.
+While I still “do” technology consulting, I have evolved my career in a more general management/strategy consulting direction.
 I currently have two primary areas of specialization: organizational development and innovation coaching.
-In the area of organizational development, I help organizations close their strategy and execution gaps in a variety of ways (mostly, though, by providing an independent ear to listen carefully to what people are saying).
+In the area of organizational development, I help organizations close their strategy and execution gaps in a variety of ways (mostly by providing an independent ear to listen carefully to what people are saying).
 In innovation, I mentor organizations through the process of building products and/or acquiring technologies that will transform the way they do business.

-I am also working on a master’s degree in anthropology at the University of Toronto.
+I have also recently completed a master’s degree in anthropology at the University of Toronto.
 My bet with this degree (apart from the fact that I love working academically and wanted to return into the university “fold” because I enjoy it) is that an ethnographic way of thinking and doing will play an increasingly significant role in the kind of management consulting work that I do, and that this combination might constitute a relatively unique offering.
-My aim, through my research, will be to theorize some of the ethical and methodological problems related to ‘doing’ ethnography in a non-academic context; you can read the results here.
+My aim, through my research, was to theorize some of the ethical and methodological problems related to ‘doing’ ethnography in a non-academic context; you can read the results here.

 I live in Toronto, Canada with my partner Jennifer and her son.